Zensavona/domain-scraper/README.md

 It requires that a Redis server be running on the local machine (no auth), Postgres with credentials set in `apps/web/config/dev.exs` and the `Lmgtfy` dependency requires `phantomjs` be installed on the system's PATH.

+To run it for the first time:

+- make sure Redis is running
+- go to `apps/web` and run `mix ecto.setup`
+- go back to `/` and run `iex -S mix phoenix.server` (this is all you need to run in future)

 ## Finisher

 `Finisher` is responsible for finishing things up.